 Whether your goal is a few local races or future world championships and Grand Tours, that's how it starts.
 Bonus: MABRA punches above its weight and is a pretty good place to get started.

 See USA Cycling’s Become An Official page to get licensed.
+Read slowly.
 Look at all the tabs.
-The overall licensing approach has been around for a while and is solid.
-USA Cycling updated and improved the administrative process a good bit in winter '25/26.
+The overall licensing approach has been around for many years and is solid.
+The administrative process was updated and improved a good bit in winter '25/26 by USA Cycling with the switch to their new portal, and continues to evolve.

-Any training opportunities we become aware are posted on our front page and you may see some posted here.
+Any training opportunities we become aware are posted on our front page.
+You may see some posted here.

 If you dive in, please drop us a note to let us know you're out there working on it.